Přeskočit na obsah Přeskočit na navigaci Přeskočit na navigaci

 Since its independence, Latvia has implemented market-oriented reforms.
 The country’s economy has performed well due to steady growth in domestic consumption and the contribution of foreign investment.
 As a member of the EU since 2004 (and of the Eurozone since 2014), the country has benefited from substantial European funding.
 The country’s economy was severely affected by the financial crisis and although it returned to positive growth in the second decade of the 21st century, it has never reached its pre-crisis growth rate.
 The growth has been mainly driven by household consumption and public spending (including EU funds).
 Latvia’s economy has been affected by the EU sanctions imposed on Russia and disruptions in international supply chains posing a new challenge for the future.

-Latvia’s macroeconomic indicators are generally positive as the country pursued tax and labour reforms in accordance with its stability programme.
-Public debt is among the lowest in the EU and Iinflation has been rather steady until 2022.
+Latvia’s macroeconomic indicators are generally positive as the country pursued tax and labour reforms following its stability programme.
+Public debt is among the lowest in the EU and inflation has been rather steady until 2022.
 Foreign Direct Investment in Latvia is currently rather moderate, as are exports.

 The unemployment rate has been falling since 2010 (19.5%) and is expected to decrease further in the upcoming years.
 Nevertheless, the Latvian economy is negatively impacted by a demographic challenge: the country has one of the lowest population growth rates in the EU (est. -1.11% in 2022), with birth numbers declining continuously.
 In addition, Latvia has to face a strong emigration of skilled young people.
 Both the largest cities and the countryside have experienced population losses with hundreds of villages left abandoned, according to National Land Offices.
 The government is trying to partially offset these issues by increasing the retirement age by three months each year (to reach age 65 in 2025).